App version: 0.1.0

 • Do you want to purchase new or used equipment?

 By answering these questions, you should have a clear idea of what you can afford and what’s absolutely essential to help your business grow and thrive.
 You can then start zeroing in on the loan types and lenders that fit your business’ needs.
+Recommended: Mistake Proof Your Business Idea

-2. Learning What You Qualify for
+2. Learning what you qualify for

 Qualifications for equipment loans will vary depending on the lender you choose, but here are general eligibility requirements to be mindful of: